Anurag96/NodePractice/README.md

 - readFile() is used to read data from file.
 - open() is used to open file & r+ is read/write format specifier for file.
 - unlink() is used to detete file.
+- mkdir() is used create folder directory
+- rmdir() is used delete folder directory
+- existsSync() is used to block the code for a very little amount of time as it's ASYNCHRONUS, and used to check if something exists.
  ## Syntax:

 ```
 -----------------------------------------------------------------------------------------------
 // writeFile() is used to write data to file.
-// It takes 3 parameters, filename| text to be written | CallBack function -> err
+// It takes 3 parameters, filename| text to be written | CallBack function

 fs.writeFile('hello.txt','This is Anurag',(err) => {
     if(err)throw err;